xiaoninh/Urban-Data-Science/HW5_xh1163/README.md

 I worked in a group of three, with MingYi He and Chang Du.
 Each of us was in charge of one test and then we shared and discussed the results with each other.

-The result table is as follow:
+The result tables are as follows:

 | **Statistical Analyses**	|  **IV(s)**  |  **IV type(s)** |  **DV(s)**  |  **DV type(s)**  |  **Control Var** | **Control Var type**  | **Question to be answered** | **_H0_** | **alpha** | **link to paper**|